Lola's Yummy Spanish Lentils

 Cook the carrots, onions, potatoes in the olive oil until they develop a little bit of colour and start to cook slightly (maybe 5mins).

 Add the chorizo and cook until fragrant and slightly coloured also.

 Add the tomato passata, saffron, paprika and stock cubes.

 Wash the silverbeat with water and white wine vinegar (this apparantly helps to remove sand).

 Cook the silverbeat in boiling water for around 5 minutes, drain and discard water.
 Rinse and put in the pot with the vegetables.

 When the potato is about half cooked, add the lentils to the pot and cover with water.

-Enjoy with yummy crusty bread : )
+Cook until tender - and enjoy with yummy crusty bread : )